The Nevernight Chronicles #1

 Will she even survive to initiation, let alone have her revenge?

-You can’t tell me you heard of this book and weren’t at least interested.
-Well, for me, I was READY.
+Have you ever seen a book and everything aligns?
+The cover, the plot, the hype… everything lines up for the perfect, five star read.
+For me, I was READY.
 I just knew me and this book were made for each other.
-The cover was gorgeous, we were the perfect fit, nothing could go wrong… until it did.
+I mean, nothing could go wrong… until it did.

 “… the beast had forgotten its quarry entirely, great eyes rolling as it flipped over and over, dragging its bulk back below the sand, howling like a dog who’s just returned home from a hard turn’s work to find another hound in his kennel, smoking his cigarillos and in bed with his wife.”

-O.O What… does that mean?
-He also tried with the footnotes and at first, I was liking them… until I wasn’t.
-They got too long and tedious.
-I mean, you can skip them- and I heard most people did- but that’s not a good thing if people are skipping your way of info-dumping and world building.
+and I heard most people did but that’s not a good thing if people are skipping your way of info-dumping and world building.
 They made this read super heavy.

 “Apologies,” Mia frowned, searching the floor as if looking for something.
 “I appear to have misplaced the fucks I give for what you think…”